-You could be rolling sushi, piping profiteroles, or making hand-made ravioli before enjoying the food together with paired wines.
+You could be rolling sushi, piping profiteroles, or making hand-made ravioli before enjoying the food together.

 All events are bespoke, so please contact us to discuss your requirements.

-If you’re interested in a corporate event, have a look at our upcoming cookery classes to come along and see what we’re about.
+If you’re interested in a corporate event, have a look at our upcoming cookery workshops to come along and see what we’re about.

 ClearlySo, a financial services firm, used the Patisserie Challenge for their team building event.
 Following company growth and new team members starting, the Patisserie Challenge fostered some healthy competition, and in a light-hearted way helped the team to get to know each other better.